Pennsylvania Criminal Conviction Appeals Attorney

 Unlawful Guilty Plea

-In many cases, defendants opt for a plea agreement that allows them to avoid a trial and reduce their charges or sentence in exchange for a guilty plea.
+In many cases, defendants opt for a plea agreement that allows them to avoid a trial and reduce their charges or be granted a reduced sentence in exchange for a guilty plea.
 However, if you think you were tricked or otherwise unlawfully induced into accepting a plea deal, you can file an appeal under the PCRA.

 Ordinarily, an appellate court does not hear issues regarding evidence.
 However, if you file a petition under the PCRA, you may be able to argue there is new exculpatory evidence in your case.
 This must be evidence that is exculpatory and was not available at the time of trial.
 Usually, you will have to demonstrate that you were unable to uncover this evidence previously despite due diligence to do so.